-Because of the numerous risks and uncertainties associated with product development, we are unable to predict the timing or amount of increased expenses or when or if we will be able to achieve or maintain profitability.
+Because of the numerous risks and uncertainties associated with product development, including any impact from the COVID-19 pandemic, we are unable to predict the timing or amount of increased expenses or when or if we will be able to achieve or maintain profitability.
 Even if we are able to generate product sales, we may not become profitable.
 If we fail to become profitable or are unable to sustain profitability on a continuing basis, then we may be unable to continue our operations at planned levels and be forced to reduce or terminate our operations.

-As of September 30, 2019, we had cash, cash equivalents and short-term investments of \$258.7 million.
+As of March 31, 2020, we had cash, cash equivalents and short-term investments of \$204.2 million.
 We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the date of issuance of the unaudited consolidated financial statements included in this Quarterly Report.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "- Liquidity and Capital Resources."
 Our future viability beyond that point is dependent on our ability to raise additional capital to finance our operations.

-Components of our Results of Operations
+Components of Our Results of Operations